Biology (BIO)

 BIO 3643.
 Advanced Physiology I. (3-0) 3 Credit Hours.

-Prerequisite: BIO 2992 and BIO 3413 with a grade of at least a 'C-'.
-Concurrent enrollment in 3642.
+Prerequisite: BIO 2992 and BIO 3413 with a grade of "C-" or better; completion of or concurrent enrollment in BIO 3642.
 This is the first lecture course in a two part series that teaches the structure and functions of the human body at a level required for clinical medicine.
 The course covers normal physiology, as well as selected diseases.
 This course will cover foundational basics on the cell, body fluids, the autonomic nervous system, and endocrine system.
 The ultimate goal is for students to develop an understanding of the integrated functions of the normal body and “problem solving” and “critical thinking” skills in evaluating clinical situations.
-Same as BIO 2053.
-Credit cannot be earned for BIO 2053 and BIO 3643.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 BIO 3652.
 Clinical Anatomy Laboratory II.
 (0-6) 2 Credit Hours.